pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 {{< learner-task >}}

-Add a script to the Alien which runs when the message `"game-over"` is broadcast.
+Add a script to the alien which runs when the message `"game-over"` is broadcast.
 Inside that script, write a line of code to hide the alien.